 Whether it’s the cool glacier water that pours through every faucet in the nation or the boiling sulphuric water heated by geothermal energy, water is an integral part of Icelandic culture.

-Almost every town and neighbourhood has their own pool.
+Almost every town and neighbourhood has its own pool.
 It’s an old joke in Iceland, that all politics and business are really conducted in the hot pots at the local swimming pool.

 Reykjadalur, or “Steam Valley”, is just a three-kilometre hike from Hveragerði town in Southwest Iceland.
 The hike begins in the parking lot of Dalakaffi, a great little restaurant and the perfect place to unwind after you get back.